-My tip for today is to take, and maintain, control over your career.
+My tip for today is to take and maintain control over your career.
 What do I mean by this?
 In what ways do we not exercise this control?

 The title of this essay refers to a beautifully and disarmingly simple example of what I’m writing about.
-I’d like to tell you the story of a psychiatrist I met many years ago here in Chicago.
+I’d like to tell you the story of a psychiatrist I met many years ago in Chicago.
 At the time he was in his mid-thirties, single, living downtown, and out of residency for about four years.
 One evening he had a career revelation while attending, of all places, his friend’s cocktail party.
 He started talking to a new acquaintance at this party, a man about his own age.
 He found out that this man, although he was less educated and made a much lower income than the psychiatrist, had something in his life that the psychiatrist did not have: this man rode his bike to work every day!

 Yes, that’s it – that’s all there was to it.
 But this simple fact stung the psychiatrist like a slap in the face.
 He first felt envious, and then silly and guilty for feeling envious.
 Then a feeling of something like remorse welled up in his chest.
 He thought of all the hard years of schooling and preparation he had gone through.
 He was proud of his medical training and the dedicated effort it took.
-But he also felt he had missed out on a lot in his late teens and twenties, a time when his friends seemed to be having the care-free time of their lives.
+But he also felt he had missed out on a lot in his late teens and twenties, a time when his friends seemed to be having the carefree time of their lives.
 Although only in his mid-thirties he felt that life was passing him by, that maybe he could not recapture the years lost to study and hard work.

 He felt confused.
 He most definitely did not want to stop being a doctor.
 He valued his work with patients very much and he also knew that he couldn’t easily, if at all, replace his income.
 But, on the other hand, he felt an incoherent sense of loss and regret and a feeling that something had to change.
 Somehow that other person’s ability to ride a bike to work inspired him.
 He too wanted to ride his bike to work.
 That act of commuting by bike seemed like a way to recapture the dreams of his youth, to have a daily routine that was fun and invigorating, and to develop his current life according to rules of his own making.